Variational Adaptive Gaussian Decomposition: Scalable Quadrature-Free Time-Sliced Thawed Gaussian Dynamics: Numerical Illustrations

 Now, we explore our VAGD method.
 We perform the variational decomposition with $N_\text{seg} = 50$.
 At each decomposition boundary, the reconstructed state is required to satisfy $F_\text{thresh} = 0.9995$ with the propagated wavefunction.
 The width parameter, $W_\text{min}$, was set to 5.

 Consider the case of $\chi=0.005$ as a first example.
 In Fig.~\ref{fig:tga-chi1-overlap-vs-nclusters}, we examine the improvement of VAGD with increasing $K$.
 There is a clear and systematic improvement of the overlap with the SOFT result with the maximum number of GWPs allowed, $K$.
 This improvement is most clearly observed at longer times, as the quality of the semiclassical approximation gets worse.
-By $K\ge 6$, the VAGD-TGA becomes practically identical to SOFT.
+By $K\ge 6$, the VAGD-TG becomes practically identical to SOFT.
 For this example, we push the limits and claim convergence at $K=8$.
+Additionally, we demonstrate the effect of decreasing the length of the semiclassical segments and for thinner constituent GWPs in Fig.~\ref{fig:width-nseg} and how these parameters help achieve improved agreement with the exact quantum results in a systematic manner.
+On increasing the $W_\text{min}$ parameter from 5 to 10, it was seen that just 8 GWPs cannot adequately describe the wave function over all times.
+Thus it becomes necessary to increase $K$.
+Then we see an improvement as a combination of these two effects.
+On decreasing the $N_\text{seg}$ from 50 to 25, we see a further improvement of the overlap.\comment{Effect of change of $N_\text{seg}$ and $W_\text{min}$.
+Convergence to full quantum result.} We explore how the VAGD algorithm places the GWPs at different time-points for this problem in Appendix~\ref{sec:nature-gwp}.

 On increasing anharmonicity, while $\chi=0.01$ converged with the same $N_\text{seg}$, $\chi=0.02$ required more frequent decompositions with $N_\text{seg}=25$.
 We show the overlap and the number of trajectories for the converged simulation in Fig.~\ref{fig:overlap-1dmorse}.
 The convergence gets more difficult with anharmonicity.
 One way to think about this is greater the anharmonicity, quicker is the breakdown of the local harmonic approximation for GWPs of the same width.
 Therefore, we need to perform the VAGD steps more frequently.